addl/flask_blog/entries/python/flask/flask_i18n.md

 ```

 ## Generating translations
-Now we are ready to create translations, for example to generate a translation for Spanish we could execute:
+Now we are ready to create translations, for example to generate a translation for Spanish from the strings in `messages.pot` we could execute:

 ```commandline
 pybabel init -i messages.pot -d flask_app/translations -l es
 ```

-The pybabel init command takes the `messages.pot` file as input and writes a new language catalog to the directory `flask_app/translations` given in the `-d` option for the language `es` specified in the `-l` option.
+The above command do the following:

+1. `init`: specifies that the `pybabel` tool should initialize a new translation catalog.
+2. `-i messages.pot`: specifies the input file that should be used as a template for the new catalog.
+3. `-d flask_app/translations`: specifies the directory where the new catalog should be created.
+4. `-l es`: specifies the language code of the new catalog, in this case `es` for Spanish.

 The default folder where **Flask-Babel** will look for translations is `your_app/translations` directory.
 In my case is `flask_app/translations`, so the command will create a `es` subdirectory inside this directory for the Spanish data files.
 Look for the file`flask_app/translations/es/LC_MESSAGES/messages.po`.
 Now we just need to modify the file by providing actual translation to Spanish: